Here are the steps and requirements for business permit renewal in the Philippines.

 Requirements for the renewal of business permits

-Since renewing business permits is necessary, the actual requirements can vary depending on your local government units.
+Since renewing a business permit in the Philippines is necessary, the actual requirements can vary depending on your local or municipal government units.

 However, these are the common requirements that you should prepare in advance to replace the previous year’s business permit: